Call of Cthulhu (role-playing game): Setting

 Call of Cthulhu is set in a darker version of our world based on H. P. Lovecraft's observation (from his essay, "Supernatural Horror in Literature") that "The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown."
 The original edition, first published in 1981, uses Basic Role-Playing as its basis and is set in the 1920s, the setting of many of Lovecraft's stories.
+Many supplements expanded the game's setting beyond the original 1920s to different historical periods and otherworldly locales.
 The Cthulhu by Gaslight supplement blends the occult and Holmesian mystery and is mostly set in England during the 1890s.
 Cthulhu Now and Delta Green are set in a modern/1980s era and deal with conspiracies.
 Recent settings include 1000 AD (Cthulhu: Dark Ages), the 23rd century (Cthulhu Rising) and Ancient Rome (Cthulhu Invictus).
-The protagonists may also travel to places that are not of this earth, such as the Dreamlands (which can be accessed through dreams as well as being physically connected to the earth), other planets, or the voids of space.
+The protagonists may also travel to places that are not of this earth, such as the Dreamlands (which can be accessed through dreams as well as being physically connected to the earth), Carcosa, other planets, or the voids of space.
 In keeping with the Lovecraftian theme, the gamemaster is called the Keeper of Arcane Lore ("the keeper"), while player characters are called Investigators of the Unknown ("investigators").

 While predominantly focused on Lovecraftian fiction and horror, playing in the Cthulhu Mythos is not required.
 The system also includes ideas for non-Lovecraft games, such as using folk horror or the settings of other authors and horror movies, or with entirely custom settings and creatures by the gamemaster and/or players.